-- i.
-The minor is 14 years of age or older and has requested services without the knowledge or consent of parents, guardians, or person in loco parentis within the restrictions stated in the Mental Health Code. - ii.
-The minor is emancipated; or - iii.
+- iii.
 The inclusion of the parent(s) or significant family members would constitute a substantial risk of physical or emotional harm to the recipient or substantial disruption of the planning process as stated in the Mental Health Code.
 Justification of the exclusion of parents is documented in the clinical record. - 9.
 The primary case holder assists the person served to identify goals, and develop Specific, Measurable, Attainable, Realistic, and Timely (SMART) objectives and interventions with the person served to meet their needs. - 10.
 Persons served are provided with ongoing opportunities to provide feedback on how they feel about the service, support, and/or treatment they are receiving and their progress toward attaining valued outcomes.
 Information is collected and changes are made in response to the feedback of the person served. - 11.
-Each person served/guardian signs their IPOS and is provided with a copy of their IPOS within 15 business days after their meeting. - C. Assurances of PCP implementation - 1.
-The primary case holder assures the IPOS is developed utilizing a PCP process. - 2.
-The primary case holder assumes responsibility for implementing the IPOS. - a.
-The primary case holder trains provider network staff on the current IPOS during the IPOS meeting or within 14 days after the IPOS meeting.
+Each person served/guardian signs their IPOS and is provided with a copy of their IPOS within 15 business days after their meeting.

+C. Assurances of PCP implementation

+- 1. The primary case holder assures the IPOS is developed utilizing a PCP process. - The primary case holder assumes responsibility for implementing the IPOS.
+This includes providing training to all direct services staff or coordinating the provision of training by an appropriate professional, documenting the training, and ensuring the training documentation is part of the case record.